+78% - 90% of students have Internet access at home; 89% of whom have wireless Internet access (78% broadband, 11% cellular).

-82 Districts with BYOD only - 47% (76% total)
+- 63 Districts with BYOD only 36% (75% total)

-15 Districts with 1:1 only - 9% (38% total)
+- 19 Districts with 1:1 only 11% (50% total)

-51 Districts with both BYOD and 1:1 - 29%
+- 68 Districts with both BYOD and 1:1 39%

-27 Districts without BYOD or 1:1 - 15%
+25 Districts without BYOD or 1:1 - 14%

-Anytime, Anywhere, Always On, Differentiated Teaching and Learning of KY parents believe their child's school encourages technology use for teaching and learning O 87% of KY parents believe technology use in class can enhance student learning precursor to the use of digital creativity, digital collaboration, digital communication and critical thinking in the classroom and while learning.
+Anytime, Anywhere, Always On, Differentiated Teaching and Learning of KY parents believe their child's school encourages technology use for teaching and learning O 87% of KY parents believe technology use in class can enhance student learning fent These skills are a precursor to the use of digital creativity, digital collaboration, digital communication and critical thinking in the classroom and while learning.